Cross-Disciplinary Scholarly Research

 Franco-Romanian scholar Stéphane Lupasco, inspired by the I Ching's philosophy of change, proposed a non-propositional logic of real processes.
 This theory emphasizes that in an era of rampant reductionism, the complexity of dialectics and semantics must be restored to establish a more comprehensive knowledge paradigm for explaining information, communication, and sustainable societies.

-5. Quantum Physics, the Observer Effect & Subjective Probability Space Models
+5. Quantum Analogies, the Observer Effect & Probability Models

 6. Carl Jung & the Synchronicity Principle in Analytical Psychology